Recker-Dev/MiniCRM-Deployment/README.md

-# MiniCRM - Deployment Guide
+# MiniCRM - Local Deployment Guide

 This instance of the project focuses on local deplyment using **Docker Compose** to manage all services (backend, frontend, database, Kafka, and optional data ingestion).